 - The implementation of consent should align with the underlying policy goals behind consent: (a) individuals have the information they need to make informed choices about their data; (b) individuals can make those choices before their personal data is being processed; and (c) individuals can withdraw their consent any time thereafter but should understand that this may mean that a specific service may no longer be offered. - The GDPR sets out some new requirements for valid consent.
 Not only must consent be informed, specific and freely given, but the GDPR also requires consent to be a) distinguishable from other terms and conditions; b) separate for each processing operation; c) not conditional on the performance of a contract; d) not used in situations of clear imbalance of relationship between the organisation and individuals, e.g. in an employment relationship; and e) able to be withdrawn at any time.
-This will require organisations to consider carefully how to organise and deliver consent in a way that is appropriate for the circumstances, does not overburden individuals and creates legal certainty to allow them to rely on consent. - The implementation of consent must be adapted to the modern information age.
-This is not only because of the complexities and volume of data processing, but also because of the effect on individuals of actively providing consent as they interact with technology in every aspect of their lives and their work.
-Individuals will not expect to have to legitimise every single use of data, or every single processing operation, technology and the provision of products and services they want to use.
-In fact, individuals will expect organisations to use data and develop products, services and technology in a responsible manner and to use consent as a means to legitimise data use in situations where there is a clear and easy choice for individuals. - Normally, the GDPR does not require "explicit consent" and organisations have flexibility in how they obtain consent in accordance with Article 7 GDPR.
-Thus, clear affirmative action or statements as modalities of consent should be interpreted flexibly.
-The validity of consent mechanisms should be examined in context, avoiding strict or static interpretations of consent requirements and evaluating consent flows based on user expectations in a given situation.
-There will be circumstances where a valid consent will be given by a clear affirmative action that indicates the individual's agreement with the use of personal data.
-For instance, when an individual fills out an online form provided by a service provider, he consents to the use of his personal data in relation to the requested service by submitting the completed form.
-Another example of a consent by an affirmative action is a request of an individual for an individualised service, or an employee who has a choice to take part in her company's diversity survey and after a full notice about the use of her data clicks the link to take the survey.
-This consent extends to all processing reasonably related to this service, or the survey, as stated in the notice.
+This will require organisations to consider carefully how to organise and deliver consent in a way that is appropriate for the circumstances, does not overburden individuals and creates legal certainty to allow them to rely on consent.

+&lt;sup>13 Art.
+4(11) GDPR defines consent as: "any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her."

-8 This is also the practical approach taken by industry, as confirmed by the recent CIPL and AvePoint GDPR Readiness Survey Report.
+&lt;sup>14 This is also the practical approach taken by industry, as confirmed by the recent CIPL and AvePoint GDPR Readiness Survey Report.
 Some organisations heavily rely on consent today.
 Under the GDPR, they will continue to use consent in situations where organisations are able to obtain valid consent, or where local law imposes a consent requirement.